Monitoring and predicting air pollution

 Your views: how can we clean up our air?

-The Mayor, Sadiq Khan, launched the second phase of his air quality consultation to find out what Londoners think.
-The consultation opened October 10th and closed December 18th.
+The Mayor, Sadiq Khan, launched the third phase of his air quality consultation to find out what Londoners think.
+The consultation opened April 4th and will close June 25th.

 Measuring air pollution